 What Makes Scaffolding so Dangerous?

 When scaffolding is secure, it is reasonably safe, though the risk always exists of a worker falling off the edge or through a gap.
 However, because scaffolding is usually put together in a rush so that a job can get done, it is often insecure.
-In addition, workers are often balanced several stories in the air while they work.
-Insecure scaffolding poses a great hazard to the workers it supports and to any pedestrians in the vicinity.
+In addition, workers often balance several stories in the air while working.
+Insecure scaffolding poses a great hazard to the workers it supports and any nearby pedestrians.

 The U.S. Bureau of Labor Statistics (BLS) reported that over 50 fatalities attributed to scaffolding occurred in 2009.
-Nearly three-quarters of injured workers said their accident was the result of a plank giving way, a slip, or being hit by a falling object.
+Nearly three-quarters of injured workers said their accident resulted from a plank giving way, a slip, or being hit by a falling object.
 In each of these scenarios, someone other than the employee could bear liability.

 The Occupational Safety and Health Administration (OSHA) maintains strict standards regulating the safety of scaffolding.
 Sadly, many companies skimp on the required safety measures for scaffolding or omit them entirely.
 Because most construction workers injured in scaffolding accidents have not read the OSHA rules themselves, they remain unaware that negligence on behalf of their employer or the job site owner directly contributed to their injury.

 However, the party who neglected to adhere to OSHA is financially liable for your damages.
 Our attorneys can help you determine who was responsible for your accident.